All Episodes

 They haven't the slightest idea.

-And I'll tell you, this is this is crucial.
+And I'll tell you, this is crucial.

 They haven't the slightest idea why this program is successful.

-They have not the slightest idea, and therefore can in no way replicate the process for themselves.
+They have not the slightest idea and therefore can in no way replicate the process for themselves.

 They have no idea about actually connecting and bonding with the audience or an audience.